 The project is being led by the Northern Territory Government’s Department of Environment and Natural Resources who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk traditional owners and rangers.
 The NESP Threatened Species Recovery Hub is also a partner in the research.

-The project will be led by Northern Territory Government Director of Terrestrial Ecosystems Graeme Gillespie and Charles Darwin University’s John Woinarski.
+The project is being led by Northern Territory Government Director of Terrestrial Ecosystems Graeme Gillespie and Charles Darwin University’s John Woinarski.

 Graeme Gillespie, Northern Territory Department of Environment and Natural Resources

 John Woinarski, Charles Darwin University